UA-NASA-Robotics/Roobot-Over-IP/ROIAll.md

 Lets talk electrical hardware.
 The heart of any given module is an atmega328pb, the cooler daniel version of the Arduino Nano microcontroller.

+i'll fill this in later. no programer cares at all about hardware.
+Platformio makes it all easy in the end...

 # UPD Packets

+UDP packets are used to

 # Module Sub-Systems